Hexadecimalz/Things-I-Learned/ZFS-On-Ubuntu.md

 ZFS feels like an alien storage system, because it combines the file-system and volume manager into pools (itsfoss.com).

-The ZFS filesystem incorporates checking of the filesystem to verify its integrity, and can easily create parity compared to others tools in Linuz such as MDADM.
-I created my first RAID in MDADM and it was simple, but time consuming to format the disk for RAID and get everything online.
+The ZFS filesystem incorporates checking of the filesystem to verify its integrity, and can easily create parity compared to others tools in Linux such as MDADM.
+I created my first RAID in MDADM and it was simple, but time-consuming to format the disk for RAID and get everything online.
 Whereas ZFS pools can be created and destroyed with ease.

 Snapshots allow for a full or incremental backup.
 There are many utilities in Linux to manage snapshots.
 I found one that the documentation was fairly good for, but this was for a localhost backup, and not being backed up to an external server due to the quantity of data being very high.